Advertiser Disclosure

 Insufficient Funds

 When someone gives you a check, they can cover the check at that moment.
 However, a lot can change in a few months.
 The drawer may forget about your check and use their remaining account balance to cover other expenses.
-So when you show up and deposit the check a few months later, you may not get the money due to insufficient funds.
+So, when you show up and deposit the check a few months later, you may not get the money due to insufficient funds.
 In addition, you’ll have to pay fees if the check bounces due to insufficient funds.

 Stop Payment

 A drawer may become suspicious if you don’t deposit the check soon enough.
 Checks can get stolen, and no one wants to pay the wrong person.
 Therefore, a check issuer may request a stop payment.
 This order prevents anyone from cashing out an unpaid check with your signature.
 You should reach out to the drawer about a stop payment.
-These orders eventually expire and can provide a small opening to deposit the check within the deadline.
+These orders eventually expire and can provide a small opening for depositing the check within the deadline.

 Loading...
 Loading...